erichedstrom/azure-mobile-apps-node-compatibility/README.md

     npm i

-You must also edit the `azureMobile.js` file and provide appropriate data connection information.
+You must also edit the `azureMobile.js` file and provide appropriate data connection and notification hub information.

-The server can be started by running:
+The server can then be started by running:

     node --debug app.js